 “…[P]oetry,” writes Phyllis Klein, “gives rhythm to silence, light to darkness.
 In poetry we find the magic of metaphor, compactness of expression, use of the five senses, and simplicity or complexity of meaning in a few lines.”

-Poetry is an activity requiring stillness and patience and time.
+As an activity, poetry requires stillness and patience and time.
 Dr. Rowan Williams poignantly wrote, “… there are some poems that walk in and sit down.
 You hear them coming in … there are others where you have to listen and listen.
 It takes forever for things to assemble around the core.”

 Rainier Maria Rilke, in Letters to a Young Poet, wrote, “Have patience with everything that is unsolved in your heart and try to cherish the questions themselves … Do not search now for the answers which cannot be given you because you could not live them.
 It is a matter of living everything.
 Live the questions now.
 Perhaps you will then gradually, without noticing it, one distant day live right into the answer.”